Students at Educational Risk

 Literacy Support Programs

-Specific Literacy Programs are offered to students who require support as an individual or within small group settings.
-Students may participate in Alpha to Omega and/or Letters and Sounds, which are small group programs, that engage students in an explicit phonetic approach for the teaching of reading and spelling.
-Whereas MULTILIT is an individual program used in Years 1 – 5 to assist individual students with reading acquisition which targets phonemic awareness, phonics, fluency, vocabulary and comprehension.
+Specific literacy programs are offered to students who require support as an individual or within small group settings.
+Students may participate in Alpha to Omega, Heggerty Phonemic Awareness and/or Letters and Sounds, which are targeted small group programs, that engage students in an explicit phonetic approach for the teaching of reading and spelling.
+MULTILIT is used as an individual program used in Years 1 – 5 to assist individual students with reading acquisition which targets phonemic awareness, phonics, fluency, vocabulary and comprehension.

-Additional Literacy groups for Years 1-3 (Junior Literacy Support) and Years 4-5 (Senior Literacy Support) are provided twice a week which offer additional support to build literacy independence.
+Additional Literacy Support groups for Years 1-3 (Junior Literacy Support) and Years 4-5 (Senior Literacy Support) also offer additional support to build literacy independence for targeted students.